Marcellis/mad-codelabs/docs/level2-example/level2-example.md

 ```

 A method called `initViews` is made which is going to be responsible for initializing the views on startup.
-This method is called in the onCreate.
+This method is called in the `onCreate`.

 ### Setting up the RecyclerView

 To initialize the RecyclerView:

-- Create the initViews method called in onCreate before.
+- Create the `initViews` method called in `onCreate` before.
-- Create an onClickListener associated with the button.
+- Create an `onClickListener` associated with the button.
-- Set the layout manager of the RecyclerView to a LinearLayoutManager.
+- Set the layout manager of the RecyclerView to a `LinearLayoutManager`.
-- Set the Adapter of the RecyclerView to the ReminderAdapter.
+- Set the Adapter of the RecyclerView to the `ReminderAdapter`.
-- Set the ItemDecoration to a DividerItemDecoration.
+- Set the `ItemDecoration` to a `DividerItemDecoration`.

 ``` kotlin
 private fun initViews() {